Stephen Gardiner: King's secretary, conservative and absolutist

 Despite having supported royal supremacy, he was a thorough opponent of the Reformation from a doctrinal point of view, and is thought to have been a leader of the Prebendaries' Plot against Cranmer.
 He had not approved of Henry's general treatment of the church, especially during the ascendancy of Cromwell.
-In 1544 a relation of his, named German Gardiner, whom he employed as his secretary, was executed for treason in reference to the king's supremacy, and his enemies insinuated to the king that he himself was of his secretary's way of thinking.
-The king had need of him quite as much as he had of Cranmer; for it was Gardiner who, even under royal supremacy, was anxious to prove that England had not fallen away from the faith, while Cranmer's authority as primate was necessary to upholding that supremacy.
+In 1544 a relation of his, named German Gardiner, whom he employed as his secretary, was executed for treason in reference to the King's supremacy, and his enemies insinuated to the King that he himself was of his secretary's way of thinking.
+The King had need of him quite as much as he had of Cranmer; for it was Gardiner who, even under royal supremacy, was anxious to prove that England had not fallen away from the faith, while Cranmer's authority as primate was necessary to upholding that supremacy.

-Thus Gardiner and the archbishop maintained opposite sides of the king's church policy; and though Gardiner was encouraged by the king to put up articles against the archbishop for heresy, the archbishop could always rely on the king's protection in the end.
-Protestantism was gaining ground in high places, especially after the king's marriage to Catherine Parr; the Queen herself was nearly committed for it at one time, when Gardiner, with the king's approbation, censured some of her expressions in conversation.
-Just after her marriage, four men of the Court were condemned at Windsor and three of them were burned.
+Thus Gardiner and the Archbishop maintained opposite sides of the King's church policy; and though Gardiner was encouraged by the King to put up articles against the archbishop for heresy, the Archbishop could always rely on the King's protection in the end.
+Protestantism was gaining ground in high places, especially after the King's marriage to Catherine Parr; the Queen herself was nearly committed for it at one time, when Gardiner, with the King's approbation, censured some of her expressions in conversation.
+Just after her marriage, four men of the court were condemned at Windsor and three of them were burned.
 The fourth, who was the theologian and composer John Merbecke, was pardoned by Gardiner's procurement, who said he was "but a musician".

-In 1546 Gardiner was the significant person involved in a conservative plot to discredit Maud Lane who was Catherine Parr's cousin, Gentlewoman and confidante.
-The plan was to find evidence of her heresy but the plot failed and plans to kidnap the queen and two of her ladies were not enacted.
-Garniders position was reduced by this.
+In 1546 Gardiner was the significant person involved in a conservative plot to discredit Maud Lane who was Catherine Parr's cousin, gentlewoman and confidante.
+The plan was to find evidence of her heresy but the plot failed and plans to kidnap the Queen and two of her ladies were not enacted.
+Gardiner's position was reduced by this.